desmondlzy/embroidery-streamlines/README.md

 The code is a **research prototype**.
 It's not well-documented or optimized, and is nowhere near an end-user product.

-The user interface for segmentation/color extraction which prepare the data for our algorithm on an user-provided image is not included.
+The user interface for segmentation/color extraction which prepares the data for our algorithm on a user-provided image is not included.
-However, you can use the data in the repo to reproduce our examples as described in the following sections.
+Though, you can use the data in the repo to reproduce our examples as described in the following sections.

-Though, I'll be happy to help you with the problems you have: start an [issue](https://github.com/desmondlzy/embroidery-streamlines/issues) if you have questions, drop [me](mailto:desmondzyliu@gmail.com) an email if no response for too long.
+I'll be happy to help you with the problems you have: start an [issue](https://github.com/desmondlzy/embroidery-streamlines/issues) if you have questions, drop [me](mailto:desmondzyliu@gmail.com) an email if no response for too long...

 ## Environment Setup